 Why is DairyNZ involved in addressing greenhouse gas emissions?

 - Greenhouse gases have a big impact globally on climate change, and therefore global action is required.
-This is the basis of the international climate change agreements (Kyoto Protocol and the Paris Agreement).
-New Zealand has signed up to both agreements as a good global citizen.
+This is the basis of the international climate change agreements like the Paris Agreement.
+New Zealand has signed up to these agreements as a responsible global citizen.

 - New Zealand’s GHG reduction targets are economy wide and include all the GHGs.
 This includes agriculture and on-farm nitrous oxide and methane emissions.

 - Half on New Zealand’s emissions come from agriculture and a quarter come from the dairy industry.

 - To meet New Zealand’s GHG targets action is required across New Zealand’s economy, this includes the dairy industry.

 - There are currently limited mitigation options available to reduce dairy farm methane and nitrous oxide emissions.

 - Partnering with the Government and iwi to deliver our commitments under He waka eke noa.